bjornmorten/ctfbridge/.github/ISSUE_TEMPLATE/bug_report.md

+---
-name: 🐛 Bug Report
+name: Bug report
-description: Report something that's not working correctly
+about: Create a report to help us improve
+title: ''
-labels: ["bug", "needs triage"]
+labels: ''
-body:
-  - type: markdown
-    attributes:
-      value: |
-        Please describe the issue you're experiencing.
-Include as much detail as possible.

-  - type: textarea
-    id: description
-    attributes:
-      label: What happened?
+assignees: ''

+---

+**Describe the bug**
-      description: A clear and concise description of what the bug is.
+A clear and concise description of what the bug is.
-      placeholder: The `submit` function raises a 403 error when...
-    validations:
-      required: true

-  - type: textarea
-    id: steps
-    attributes:
-      label: Steps to Reproduce
+**To Reproduce**
-      description: How can we reproduce the bug?
+Steps to reproduce the behavior:
-      placeholder: |
 1. Go to '...'
-        2. Run the script
+2. Click on '....'
+3. Scroll down to '....'
-        3. See the error
+4. See error
-    validations:
-      required: true

-  - type: input
-    id: version
-    attributes:
-      label: CTFBridge Version
-      placeholder: e.g. 1.2.3

-  - type: textarea
-    id: environment
-    attributes:
-      label: Environment
-      placeholder: OS, Python version, CTF platform, etc.
+**Expected behavior**
+A clear and concise description of what you expected to happen.

+**Screenshots**
+If applicable, add screenshots to help explain your problem.

+**Desktop (please complete the following information):**
+ - OS: [e.g. iOS]
+ - Browser [e.g. chrome, safari]
+ - Version [e.g. 22]

+**Smartphone (please complete the following information):**
+ - Device: [e.g. iPhone6]
+ - OS: [e.g. iOS8.1]
+ - Browser [e.g. stock browser, safari]
+ - Version [e.g. 22]

+**Additional context**
+Add any other context about the problem here.